 The Preliminary Proceedings Committee will look into complaints initially.

-The Preliminary Proceedings Committee will be made up of seven people:
+The Preliminary Proceedings Committee will be made up of no less than five people:

 - at least one registrant of the same profession as the registrant being complained about; and